woheller69/Level/README.md

 With Bubble you can measure angles and inclination.

-Hold one of the four sides of the phone against an object or place it on a flat surface to check the orientation.
+Simply align one of your phone's four sides with an object or place it on a level surface to determine its orientation.

-No permissions required.
+Experience a user-friendly and ad-free solution with no permissions required.

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"
      alt="Get it on F-Droid"